Silage Additives Market

 Middle East and Africa

-The Middle East and Africa region accounts for roughly 10% of the global market.
+The Middle East and Africa region accounts for roughly 10% of the market.
 Growth is supported by the modernization of animal farming systems and increasing awareness of forage preservation benefits.
 Despite challenges in climatic conditions, the use of preservatives and moisture control additives is on the rise to improve feed stability.

 Latin America